chobolife/study_english/bread_barbershop/Season_1/07_Chippy_Customer.md

 # Chippy Customer

-- Wow, I thought this place would be fancier but, turns out it's kind of a dub.
+- Wow, I thought this place would be fancier, but turns out it's kind of a dub.
 - Welcome to our shop.
 How can we help you today?
 - How long do I gotta wait for a haircut?
 - The wait is about an hour right now.